-The audio station could handle one open reel and one audiocassette using two Benchmark converters.
-We were limited to digitizing just one tape at a time, in real time.
+The audio station could handle one open reel, one audiocassette, and DAT using two Benchmark converters.
+We could digitize one tape at a time, in real time.
 UCLA has a massive audiotape collection on various formats of open reel, audiocassette, microcassette, and DAT.
 Using this set-up, we couldn’t meet the preservation needs with the time and staff available.
 AV Preservation was expanding and the stations were holding us back.
 We realized we needed an upgrade and a total redesign.

-We started with a wish list, going through everything we wanted for the digitization stations and everything that had to go.
+We started with a wish list, going through everything we wanted for the digitization stations.

 For the video station we wanted: